How to DIY shutters for the enhanced comfort and beauty of your home

 Building shutters to improve your home

-If this may be a little above your DIY pay grade, there is no shortage of skilled handymen you can hire to help with shutter repair and installation.
+If this may be a little above your DIY pay grade, there is no shortage of skilled handymen to help with shutter repair and installation.
 Cost-effective shutter options are still within reach for those who choose not to create them from scratch themselves.

 If you are a DIY wiz and have already mastered how to make wood shutters, keep reading our How-Tos and try other home improvements!
-You can start learning how to screen a porch or measure your curtains correctly for a new look.
-Additionally, check out our privacy fence ideas if you are looking to give your exteriors an upgrade.
+You can start learning to screen a porch or measure your curtains correctly for a new look.
+Additionally, check out our privacy fence ideas if you want to upgrade your exteriors.

 Find handyman, fast

-Plywood and basswood are popular options for shutters.
-They can be painted and stained and are flexible and light, perfect for a variety of designs.
-The only downside is that they are more expensive when compared with synthetic shutters.
-If you are planning a project for DIY exterior wood shutters, you might want to get materials that are more durable and can withstand the elements.
+Plywood and basswood are popular shutter options.
+They can be painted and stained and are flexible and light, perfect for various designs.
+The only downside is that they are more expensive than synthetic shutters.
+If you are planning a project for DIY exterior wood shutters, you might want to get more durable materials that can withstand the elements.

-Yes, pine is a great option for exterior shutters and areas with mild, minimal temperature fluctuations.
-Pine is, however, a softwood that expands and contracts, meaning the internal movement over time will make them somewhat more susceptible to water damage.
+Yes, pine is an excellent option for exterior shutters and areas with mild, minimal temperature fluctuations.
+Pine is, however, a softwood that expands and contracts, meaning the internal movement over time will make it somewhat more susceptible to water damage.

-Thickness of the wooden louvre can play a role in the quality and functionality of your wooden shutters.
-Most wood shutters come in 2.5 to 4.5 inch thickness.
-Thick louvres can offer extra durability, but some thinner options can be sturdy if the material is of good quality.
+The thickness of the wooden louver can play a role in the quality and functionality of your wooden shutters.
+Most wood shutters come in 2.5 to 4.5 inches.
+Thick louvers can offer extra durability, but some thinner options can be sturdy if the material is of good quality.

 Yes!
 Whether you want to uplift your windows or save on heating and cooling costs, shutters make a good addition.
 They provide an elegant, low-maintenance fixture for windows.